Last updated:24 July 2023

 Geoscience Australia produces quarterly and annual reports on exploration spending produced using data from the Australian Bureau of Statistics (ABS).

 The statistics cover exploration expenditure, brownfields and greenfields & drilling distances and expenditure, and expenditure via commodity type and jurisdiction.

-The ABS released June quarter 2019 mineral exploration expenditure data in September.
-The 2018–19 financial year figures shown below are derived from September and December 2018, and March and June 2019, quarterly data.
+The ABS released December quarter 2022 mineral exploration expenditure data in March.
+The 2022 calendar year figures shown below are derived from March, June, September and December 2022 quarterly data.
 The ABS also reports seasonally adjusted and trend data.

 - Total mineral exploration expenditure for the 2022 calendar year was $4054.9million (Figure 1).

 - Exploration expenditure in and around known deposits (brownfields) was $2,784.6 million and expenditure for undiscovered mineralisation in frontier regions (greenfields) was $1,270.3 million.
 Brownfields drilling totalled to 8,195,700metres (m) and greenfields drilling totalled 3,504,000 m (Figure 2).

 - Exploration spending by commodity in 2022 was: gold $1,524.4 million, copper $572.6 million, iron ore $715.4 million, silver-lead-zinc $103.2 million, cobalt and nickel $313.2 million, coal $240.1 million, uranium $21.7 million, mineral sands $66.8 million, and spending associated with minor commodities (such as lithium, manganese, molybdenum, phosphate, tin, tungsten and vanadium) $482.6 million (Figure 3).